Addo-Carr gets five as Australia make semi-finals

 Josh Addo-Carr starred as Australia reached the semi-finals of the World Cup with a resounding 48-4 win over Lebanon in Huddersfield.

-Addo-Carr's 19-minute first-half hat-trick set the Kangaroos on their way and he added two more after the break for the defending champions.
+Addo-Carr's hat-trick in the first 19 minutes set the Kangaroos on their way and he added two more after the break for the defending champions.

 Josh Mansour went over in the corner for Lebanon's only try.